Neurodermatitis in Everyday Life: When Skin Calls for Gentle Solutions

 - Increased susceptibility to skin infections

-- Habituation effect – diminishing effect
+- Habituation effect – diminishing effectiveness

 - Unsuitable for sensitive skin areas (face, genital area)

-- Fast effect in acute inflammation
+- Fast action for acute inflammation

 - Effective itch relief

-- Well researched and medically established
+- Well-researched and medically established

 - Various strengths available

-Disadvantages of long-term use
+Disadvantages of Long-Term Use

 - Skin thinning and atrophy

-- Pigment changes possible
+- Possible pigment changes

-- Habituation effect and diminishing effect
+- Habituation effect and diminishing effectiveness

 - Not suitable for sensitive skin areas

-- Special care is required for children
+- Special caution required for children

 Ideal application scenarios for cortisone-free creams: